SamuelR2129/BuildLog-Api/README.md

 START UP

+-   nvm install 18 (make sure you have nvm)
 -   npm i
+-   brew install tmux (make sure to have homebrew)
+-   brew install overmind

+TO RUN

 -   overmind start

 (Note: For local development you need to delete .aws-sam directory, so that overmind doesnt use the code from there.)